necro-nemesis/LabyrinthAP/README.md

  - [License](#license)

 ## Prerequisites
-Start with a clean install of [Armbian](https://www.armbian.com/) or [Raspbian](https://www.raspberrypi.org/downloads/raspbian/) (currently Buster and Stretch are verified as working).
+Start with a clean install of [Armbian](https://www.armbian.com/) or [Raspberry Pi OS](https://www.raspberrypi.org/downloads/raspberry-pi-os/) (currently Buster and Stretch are verified as working).
 Lite versions are recommended as all additional dependencies are added by the installer.
-If using Raspbian you will need to elevate to root with ```sudo su``` before running the LokiAP installer script.
+If using Raspberry Pi OS you will need to elevate to root with ```sudo su``` before running the LokiAP installer script.
 This additional step is not required when using Armbian.

 For Orange Pi R1 use Armbian Buster found here: https://www.armbian.com/orange-pi-r1/.
 Recommend using "minimal" which is available for direct download at the bottom of the page or much faster download by .torrent also linked there.